areakt/sdk-net/CODE_OF_CONDUCT.md

 ﻿# Code of Conduct

-## 🌐 Areakt Community Code of Conduct
+## 🌐 AkordAI Community Code of Conduct

-As contributors and maintainers of the Areakt project, we pledge to foster a community that is:
+As contributors and maintainers of the AkordAI project, we pledge to foster a community that is:

 - 🛠️ **Inclusive**
 - 📚 **Respectful**